RebecaSN/RebecaSN/README.md

-##      Olá!
-Eu sou a Rebeca Nunes 👋
+##      Hi!
+I'm Rebeca Nunes 👋

-- 🔭 Sou desenvolvedora Font-End,
+- 🔭 I’m a Front-End Developer specializing in Angular,
-- Com 2 ano de experência trabalhando com o framework Angular
+-  With over 2 years of professional experience, I’ve honed my skills in developing scalable, efficient, and user-centric applications using the Angular framework.
+As a mid-level developer, I thrive on solving complex challenges and delivering high-quality solutions
 ##
 <div align="center">
   <a href="https://github.com/RebecaSN">